MarkBratton/OfficeDocs-o365seccomp/SecurityCompliance/create-and-manage-inactive-mailboxes.md

 ## Before you begin

 - To make a mailbox inactive, it must be assigned an Exchange Online Plan 2 license so that a Litigation Hold or an Office 365 retention policy can be applied to the mailbox before it's deleted.
 Exchange Online Plan 2 licenses are part of an Office 365 Enterprise E3 and E5 subscriptions.
-If a mailbox is assigned an Exchange Online Plan 1 license (which is part of an Office 365 Enterprise E1 subscription), you would have to assign it a separate Exchange Online Archiving license so that a hold can be applied to the mailbox before it's deleted.
+If a mailbox is assigned an Exchange Online Plan 1 or Exchange Online Kiosk license (which are part of Office 365 E1 and F1 subscriptions respectively), you would have to assign it a separate Exchange Online Archiving license so that a hold can be applied to the mailbox before it's deleted.
 For more information, see [Exchange Online Archiving](https://go.microsoft.com/fwlink/p/?LinkId=286153).

 - The license associated with the deleted Exchange Online mailbox will be available after you delete the corresponding Office 365 user account.
 You can then [Assign licenses to users in Office 365 for business](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc) to another user.